 Lesbian nightclub, elegance and identity in Paris of the 1930s

 The modern construction of a lesbian identity has generated many philosophical variances between renowned intellectual women who marked the last century, from the 1920s to the Second World War.
-If most of them saw their attraction for other women as a natural feature, all did not envisage or interpret their identity in the same way.
+If most of them saw their attraction for other women as a natural feature, all did not interpret their identity in the same way.
 Their complementary divergence was symbolized by the Bohemian lifestyle of Paris’ Left Bank, a Belle Époque sapphism embodied by the literary salon of Natalie Clifford Barney, opposed to an elegant and sophisticated lesbian nightlife in Paris’s Right Bank, whose main influences came from Radclyffe Hall and Lulu de Montparnasse, the female patron of a lesbian nightclub in Montmartre called Le Monocle.
 A rare testimony of these hidden tensions can be found in Charlotte’s diary, who retraces the bisexual journey of an ordinary woman living in Paris from the 1920s to the 1940s.

 I do not explain myselft, I obey myself.